AomiRaku/Screen-Off-Lock/README.en.md

 **English** | [简体中文](README.md)

-A tiny Windows tray utility: **locks the screen when the display turns off or the lid is closed.**
+A Windows program: **locks the screen when the display turns off or the lid is closed.**

-> Author: Raku Inkyetta 羽梦千景 · Project: <https://github.com/AomiRaku/Screen-Off-Lock>
->
-> Internal identifiers (file name, window classes, mutex, registry path) are always the
-> space-free `ScreenOffLock`; only the name shown in the UI has a space.

-No main window, no browser engine, no third-party runtime — pure Win32 API.
-A single ~62 KB exe, measured at roughly 10 MB working set (almost all of it shared system DLL pages).

 ---
+## Quick start

+Download ScreenOffLock.exe from the [Releases page](https://github.com/AomiRaku/Screen-Off-Lock/releases).

+Just double-click `ScreenOffLock.exe` to run it — no administrator rights needed.

+For autostart, right-click the tray icon and tick **Run at startup** (it writes the registry Run key).

+To remove completely: untick **Run at startup** → exit → delete the exe → delete `HKCU\Software\ScreenOffLock`.

 ## Features